react-navigation/react-navigation.github.io/docs/redux-integration.md

 ## Overview

-1. To handle your app's navigation state in Redux, you can pass your own [`navigation`](navigation-prop.html) prop to a navigator.
-This `navigation` prop is an object that must contain the navigation [`state`](navigation-prop.html#state-the-screen-s-current-state-route), [`dispatch`](navigation-prop.html#dispatch-send-an-action-to-the-router), and `addListener` properties. `react-navigation-redux-helpers` handles this for your behind the scenes with a HOC called `reduxifyNavigator` that takes your navigation state and a dispatch function as props, and constructs a custom `navigation` prop.
+1. To handle your app's navigation state in Redux, you can pass your own [`navigation`](navigation-prop.html) prop to a navigator. `react-navigation-redux-helpers` handles this for your behind the scenes with a "higher-order component" called `reduxifyNavigator`.
+You pass in your root navigator component to the `reduxifyNavigator` function, and it returns a new component that takes your navigation `state` and `dispatch` function as props.

+2. A middleware is needed so that any events that mutate the navigation state properly trigger React Navigation's event listeners.

-2. The aforementioned navigation `state` will need to be kept updated using React Navigation's navigation reducer.
+3. The navigation state inside Redux will need to be kept updated using React Navigation's navigation reducer.
 You will call this reducer from your Redux master reducer.

-3. React Navigation's `dispatch` will just be Redux's default `dispatch`, which you pass in to React Navigation as part of the `navigation` prop.
-As such, you will be able to dispatch normal Redux actions using `this.props.navigation.dispatch(ACTION)`.

-4. A middleware is needed so that any events that mutate the navigation state properly trigger the event listeners.
-To properly trigger the event listeners with the initial state, a call to `initializeListeners` is also necessary.

 ## Step-by-step guide